upmaru/terraform-digitalocean-instellar/README.md

 ## Database

 This will be the database you select used for running your application.
+Instellar will use `posgresql` as the default database.